DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

     - Perhaps using gain/weight?
     - Algorithm specific
 - Generate Command Queue:
   - List commands you need (e.g. Something simple like: goto relative position, change altitude.
-Something complex like: wait until arrive at) (go to relative/absolute position, change altitude, heading angle?)
+Something complex like: wait until arrive at) (go to relative/absolute position, change altitude, heading angle)
   - Will planned command queue have Delay commands?
-The only use case for Delay command would be helpful in this algorithm is fly directly to target position(when there're no obstacles) ?
+The only use case I can think of for now to use Delay command would be when flying directly to target position(when there're no obstacles)
 - Generate Data Queue:
   - Rules for confidence (closest obstacle distance(physical restriction of lidar), speed(timing), margin of error for GAP)
   - Any additional data you want OAC to know? (e.g. in the future: display a msg on debugging overlay) Probably in future